fastlane/docs/docs/getting-started/apple/screenshots.md

 - Have you made sure that no loading indicators are showing?
 - Is the same content displayed for each of your size variations?

+_fastlane_ tools can automate this process making it fast, and consistent while giving you beautiful results!

 ## Alternatives

 For the full story about the many ways that developers can capture and beautify screenshots check out [this article](https://krausefx.com/blog/creating-perfect-app-store-screenshots-of-your-ios-app).